thomcc/liblls/README.md

 `liblls` is available under the same license as LLVM.
 This is included below for your viewing convenience.

-To make it as convenient as possible to use `liblls`, and to facilitate, I claim no copyright over any code I've written or changes I've made as part of `liblls`.
+To make it as convenient as possible to use `liblls`, and because the scope of my changes is miniscule, I claim no copyright over any code I've written or changes I've made as part of `liblls`.

     ==============================================================================